Facial recognition used to identify Lafayette Square protester accused of assault

 The Fairfax County Board of Supervisors did accept a federal grant for the program at a public meeting as part of a package of grants, but it generated little notice or comment.

-Clare Garvie, a senior associate at the Georgetown Law School Center on Privacy and Technology, said though the protester in the Lafayette Square case is accused of a crime, the use of facial recognition on rallygoers raises First Amendment concerns.
+Clare Garvie, a senior associate at Georgetown University Law School’s Center on Privacy and Technology, said that although the protester in the Lafayette Square case is accused of a crime, the use of facial recognition on rallygoers raises First Amendment concerns.

-“The use of the technology, or even the potential use . . . may cause people to alter their behavior in public or self-censor or not participate in constitutionally protected activity,” Garvie said.
+“The use of the technology or even the potential use . . . may cause people to alter their behavior in public or self-censor or not participate in constitutionally protected activity,” Garvie said.

 Crockford, of the ACLU, said there should have been a more robust public process around approving NCRFRILS, given the far-reaching privacy implications of facial recognition technology and concerns about bias.
 The ACLU supports a moratorium on law enforcement use of facial recognition.